-Textures can be used in web and graphic design to add a great deal of character, or to help complete a design.
-In some cases the texture may be a prominent part of the design, today’s web design a subtle use of texture is far more common.
+Textures can be used in web and graphic design to add character or to help complete a design.
+In some cases, the texture may be a prominent part of the design.
+However, in today’s web design, subtle use of texture is far more common.

-Ways to Incorporate Textures into a Web Design
+Ways to Incorporate Textures Into a Web Design

 Textured Photos Layered in Photoshop

 One of the easiest ways to incorporate texture into your design is to start with a texture from a photo or a scan and use it as a layer in your work in Photoshop.
 You can use the various blend modes available in Photoshop to apply the texture to any element in your design.

 Many textures are readily available, or you can create your own, so this is an easy way to get started with textures.

 Another easy way to add texture to a design is through the use of Photoshop brushes.
 There are a vast number of brushes available that will add different types of textures.
 This includes everything from heavy grunge textures to soft and subtle textures to brush strokes.
 If you have access to the right Photoshop brushes, adding texture is easy.

 Repeating or tileable patterns can also be used to create texture.
 You can either use pre-made Photoshop patterns or create your own.
 You can apply patterns easily to any layer in your design, making it an ideal option.